NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

    * Alter the Name, Description, Settings, and Metadata associated with the Collection
    * Add/Modify/Remove User Grants in the Collection
    * Batch import CKL or XCCDF files to automatically scaffold or add to their Collection
-   * Batch export CKL files for external tools such as eMASS
+   * Batch export CKL or XCCDF files for external tools such as eMASS
    * Add/Modify/Remove Assets in the Collection
    * Create and Apply Labels to Assets in the Collection.
    * Transfer Assets to another Collection